Inducted into the American Quarter Horse Hall of Fame in 2011

 Introduced to the idea of regional championship shows by a group of members from the Northeast, as president, Frank made the AQHA Regional Championships (initially called Regional Experiences) a reality.
 The first were in 2005, and they remain a mainstay of AQHA’s effort to bring in new exhibitors, increase regional showing opportunities and offer horsemanship educational venues nationwide.

-Frank and Lena now have eight grandchildren and have lived on their farm outside Union City for 26 years; they still have a few horses.
+Frank and Lena lived on their farm outside Union City for 26 years.

-Frank Howell was inducted into the American Quarter Horse Hall of Fame in 2011.
+Frank Howell was inducted into the American Quarter Horse Hall of Fame in 2011 and died 2012.